Category Archives: Homeschool

 (2) Yellow House Plant Mushroom (maybe)

-(3) Austin Spotted a wonderful array of Soil Layers in the root system of a fallen tree
+(3) Austin spotted a wonderful array of Soil Layers in the root system of a fallen tree

 (4) A beautifully colored Holly Tree

-(5) a pretty white mushroom the kids said it looked like a flower.
+(5) A pretty white mushroom, the kids said it looked like a flower.
 I looked up Fungi Cycle thought that was cool

-(6) a cocoon Anna found, no telling what came out of it
+(6) A cocoon Anna found, no telling what came out of it

 Adam was trying to use a Holly leaf to cut the pretty yellow leaves we see on a bush.